 You will impress your interviewer if you have done your homework and taken the time to learn about the company and the position.
 It shows you are interested in working for them.

-It is also important to spend time on your appearance.
+It is essential to spend time on your appearance.
 The way you look can be just as important as what you say.
-You want to give the best first impression possible, and there’s no better way to accomplish this than by what you wear.
+Give the best first impression possible.
+There’s no better way to accomplish this than by what you wear.

 They may or may not want to review your portfolio, but bring it just in case.
 Inside your portfolio, include samples of your work, along with your credentials such as your diplomas, certifications, and special licenses.

-Preparing will not only improve your overall interview performance, but it will also alleviate much of the stress.
+Preparing will not only improve your overall interview performance, but it will alleviate much of the stress.

 Ten things to make your job interview as stress-free and productive as possible: